Listen to the Podcast

-This may seem like a little bit of a fictitious kind of things, or just to making thing up, but it comes down to really the energy that humans have to excerpt, and this is what support and resistance teaches us.
+This may seem like a little bit of a fictitious kind of things, or just to making stuff up, but it comes down to the energy that humans have to excerpt, and this is what support and resistance teach us.

-Human behavior is really typically, you can understand it and you can predict it, because we humans tend to do the same thing time and time again.
-If you have a friend that’s constantly late for dinner, chances are they’ll be late again of dinner when you invite them to go out for dinner another week.
+Human behavior is typical, you can understand it, and you can predict it because we humans tend to do the same thing time and time again.
+If you have a friend that’s constantly late for dinner, chances are they’ll be late still of dinner when you invite them to go out for dinner another week.
 So this is just the natural tendencies behind the energy of that person.

-If we look at the S&P here today, SPY, we’ve had some supporting energy, where buyers step in and buy that stock at 210.28 and they’ll continue to push that stock higher, because the energy or the force that’s pushing it from the lower level is much stronger.
+If we look at the S&P here today, SPY, we’ve had some supporting energy, where buyers step in and buy that stock at 210.28, and they’ll continue to push that stock higher because the energy or the force that’s driving it from the lower level is much stronger.